benmandrew/benmandrew.github.io/_posts/2021-01-27-forward-and-deferred-rendering.markdown

 fullwidth: true
 ---

-A talk given to my fellow Cambridge computer scientists on January 27th 2021, as part of the yearly Churchill College Computer Science Talks series.
+A talk given to my fellow Cambridge computer science students on January 27th 2021, as part of the yearly Churchill College Computer Science Talks series.

 The recording unfortunately starts a few seconds after the beginning of the talk, but it doesn't impact it too much.